paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 This call should be used on open files and may return an error if the file is closed.

+### Function 23 : Get Current Working Directory.

+Copies the current working directory into the String at address Parameters:0,1. which is of maximum length Parameters:2

 ### Function 32 : List Filtered

 Prints a filtered file listing of the current directory to the console.
 On input: